The Extraordinary Protest of Istanbul’s Women 218 Years Ago

 Ottoman Sultan Mustafa IV.

-The new sultan appointed the rebel leader Kabakçı Mustafa the very next day to the prestigious post of Turnacıbaşı within the Janissary corps.
-He also assigned other leading figures of the rebellion -such as Arnavut Ali and Bayburtlu Süleyman- to important and critical positions.
-Mustafa IV decided to abolish many of the institutions established by Selim III in the name of reform, including the Nizam-ı Cedid army.
-The money, jewelry, belongings, houses, and waterfront mansions of those who had remained loyal to Selim III were divided among the new Grand Vizier Musa Pasha and his associates, who were supported by the new sultan.
+The new sultan wasted no time rewarding the rebels.
+He appointed the rebel leader Kabakçı Mustafa the very next day to the prestigious post of Turnacıbaşı within the Janissary corps.
+He also assigned other leading figures of the rebellion – such as Arnavut Ali and Bayburtlu Süleyman – to important positions.
+Furthermore, Mustafa IV abolished many of Selim III’s reform institutions, including the Nizam-ı Cedid army.
+The new Grand Vizier Musa Pasha and his associates divided up the money, jewelry, belongings, houses, and waterfront mansions of those who had remained loyal to Selim III.

 A liver seller trading with a woman in Istanbul.